laurentbeaumer/Battleship/README.md

 }
 while (!quit && service.NextPlayer()); // Will return false if the player has won.
 ```
-The code will throw an exception if the "attacked" position is outside the board, or by adding a ship where it doesn't fit, or on the top of an existing ship.
+The code will throw an exception if the "attacked" position is outside the board or already hit, or by adding a ship where it doesn't fit, or on the top of an existing ship.

 I advise to call the methods "AddShip" and "Attack" within a try/catch blocks, and show the error message to the user.